arnaudnatal/research_code/README.md

   - [ ] Explore literature on gift and benefits of marriage (panchayat)
   - [ ] Sub sample by quantiles of assets and income
   - [x] Network approach of marriage: values of gift --> number of people at wedding --> Network AND type of debt --> WKP --> Network
+  - [ ] Look at the variation of debt and debt to assets for those HH who not faced a marriage between 2016 and 2020 to compare
 ## Debt
   - [ ] Ratios with 2020
   - [ ] Descriptive 2010 - 2016 - 2020